alexrutar/tpr/README.md

 ### Creating diff files
 It is often useful to visualize changes between two versions of a `.tex` file.
 A convenient tool for doing this is the [`latexdiff` script](https://ctan.org/pkg/latexdiff?lang=en).
-The `tpr diff` tool provides a wrapper around `latexfiff` to automatically generate the diff file and compile it.
+The `tpr diff` tool provides a wrapper around `latexdiff` to automatically generate the diff file and compile it.
 For example
 ```fish
 tpr diff diff.pdf HEAD~3
 ```
 creates a file `diff.pdf` showing the changes made between `HEAD~3` and `HEAD`.
 Note that the file `diff.pdf` is compiled against the project files in `HEAD`.
-This may cause compilation errors if there are substantial changes in other project files.
+This may cause compilation issues if there are substantial changes in other project files.

 ### Remote repository management
 You can create remote repositories on GitHub using the `tpr remote` subcommand.